 Analyzing textual data involves developing an understanding of the context, finding a link between different textual entities, and sometimes discovering certain parts in a long document that you feel conveys the crux of the whole document very effectively.

 With Artificial Intelligence-based Information Extraction, this kind of data analysis, which only the human brain is capable of conducting, can be mimicked to a large extent.

 In this article, let us learn what is the process of analyzing data to extract information, and how it can improve the efficiency of the workflow in a variety of settings.

-Information Extraction using artificial intelligence tools has been an area of extensive research.
+Information Extraction from documents using artificial intelligence tools has been an area of extensive research.
 Three methodologies that have been used for information extraction are:

 As the name suggests, the rule-based method utilizes specific rules for extracting the text out of a given document.
 Rule-based information extraction is most commonly used for semi-structured web pages.
 To use the rule-based method, the system should first learn the rules of the syntactic or semantic barriers of the given text.
 It basically means learning the rules that can help in identifying the boundaries of the given text.

 Two procedures that are used for the rule-based information extraction approach are the bottom-up method and the top-down method.
 In the bottom-up method, the rules governing the boundaries of the content are learned in a specific direction, going from the special cases to the general cases.
 The direction in the top-down method is opposite to that of the bottom-up method.